10darts/documentation/overview/content_sources.rst

 ============

-10darts can automatically generate push notification campaigns directly from your content feed avoiding you the hustle of duplicating your job in posting and uploading content, information, products, etc. in your platform and then having to repeat the process to create your push campaign.
+10darts can automatically generate push notification campaigns directly from your content feed avoiding the hassle of duplicating your job in posting and uploading content, information, products, etc. in your platform and then having to repeat the process to create your push campaign.